opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 You can use the following variables:

 - `{0}` is substituted with the DN of the user.
-- `{1}` is substituted with the username, as defined by the `username_attribute` setting.
+- `{1}` is substituted with the user name, as defined by the `username_attribute` setting.
 - `{2}` is substituted with an arbitrary attribute value from the authenticated user's directory entry.

 The variable `{2}` refers to an attribute from the user's directory entry.
-The attribute you want to use is specified by the `userroleattribute` setting.
+The attribute that you should use is specified by the `userroleattribute` setting:

 ```yml
 userroleattribute: myattribute
 ```

 The Security plugin then issues the substituted query against the configured role subtree.
-The whole subtree underneath `rolebase` is searched.
+The entire subtree under `rolebase` is searched:

 ```yml
 rolebase: 'ou=groups,dc=example,dc=com'